SiyiP/linked-blog-starter-md/11 HEENT/SFP Anatomy of Neck I+II.md

 - basically that **anterior scalene muscle** separates subclavian vein (more anterior) from subclavian a
 - first part of subclavian a - medial of the anterior scalene muscle, having the thyrocervical trunk -> which gives out that transverse cervical a and subclavian artery eventually

-pathology
-1. torticollis - contraction of cervical muscles producing twisting of neck + slanting of head
-	1. see muscular commonly - children congenital
-		1. might require PT or surgical intervention
-		2. can be acquired due to infection or trauma
-		3. we see fibrous tissue tumor in SCM , injury from birth, or hematoma + fibrotic mass entrappign CN XI, denervating SCM!!
-	2. spasmodic
-		1. cervical dystonia ,
-		2. happens in adults, might combine with trapezius
-		3. somethings's wrong with the nerve transiently
-		4. sustained malpositioning, and shoulder can be elevate + anteriorly displaced.
-2. subclavian a comprression
-	1. pressure in subclavian triangle
-	2. superior to clavicle, inf/anterior to the inferior belly of omohyoid m
-	3. main arterial supply to upper limb